floriankuc/flowkuc-svelte-blog/src/routes/blog/posts/ts-enums-vs-strings.md

 // Type '"UP"' is not assignable to type 'Direction'
 ```

-Just looking at this call I may have expected this function signature:
+Just looking at this call you may have expected this kind of function signature:

 ```jsx
 const moveInDirection = (direction: string): void => console.log(`Moving ${direction}.`);
 ```

-It's probably this one instead though, the argument being typed as `Direction` type, not string:
+It's this one instead though, the argument being typed as `Direction` type, not string:

 ```jsx
 const moveInDirection = (direction: Direction): void => console.log(`Moving ${direction}.`);